supremXD/autoserveranddownloading/README.md

 ```bash
 python3 autoserver.py
 ```
-Or you can use the bash version
+Or you can use the bash version.
 ```bash
 sudo chmod +x autoserver.sh
 bash autoserver.sh